chaoss/wg-evolution/implementations/README.md

 In these cases, the data produced by Perceval is converted to a Pandas dataframe, and then processed to produce the metrics.

-Notebooks are also exported as Python modules.
+Notebooks are exported as Python modules.
 These are more useful if you intend to look only at the code:

 * [scripts](./scripts/) are notebooks in the [notebooks](./notebooks/)